Tuxtla Gutiérrez: History

 The Zoques made the first pre-Hispanic settlement at the site.
 They named the valley area name Coyatoc, which means 'land or house of rabbits'.
 The Aztecs intruded into the area between 1486 and 1505 and named it Tuchtlan, which means the same thing in their language.

 After the Spanish conquest of the Aztec Empire, and the subjugation of the local Chiapan people in 1528, the Dominicans constructed a monastery in nearby Tecpatán.
-There is no official founding date for Tuxtla, but it is known that the Dominican monks gathered dispersed Zoques into communities organized around churches in the 16th Century.
+There is no official founding date for Tuxtla, but it is known that the Dominican monks gathered dispersed Zoques into communities organized around churches in the 16th century.
 A church dedicated to San Marcos (Saint Mark) was founded by the Dominicans for one of these communities in 1560.
+While Tuxtla is less discussed in regional history as compared to Comitán Domínguez and San Cristóbal, it boasts a large number of adobe houses, including Spanish colonial buildings in the downtown and western areas around the Señor del Cerrito Hermitage, from the 19th century within the downtown area and far southern and northern areas, and vestiges of Zoquean migration during the 19th century in the western and far southwestern areas.
+Tuxtla is home to around 800 adobe houses, many times much more than any officially declared historic site in Chiapas.

 The existence of the town of San Marcos Tuxtla was first recorded in 1748, and by 1768 it became the seat of a mayoralty in Chiapas.